vmchale/polyglot/CONTRIBUTING.md

 I emphatically welcome bug reports, issues you may encounter, documentation, and pull requests.
-Feature requests will likely be implemented if and only they are relatively small; feel free to request support for a particular language, no matter how niche.
+Feature requests will likely be implemented if and only they are relatively small; however, feel free to request support for a particular language, no matter how niche.

 ## Getting started